bxdoan/bxdoan/README.md

 <div align="center">

-> If you really want to be strong… Stop caring about what your surrounding thinks of you!
+> People’s lives don’t end when they die, it ends when they lose faith.

-> — Saitama —
+> — Itachi Uchiha —

 </div>